The phrase photo-finish describes an evenly matched competition where the winner is not known until the final moments.

-The Origin Of ‘Photo Finish’
+The Origin Of ‘Photo-Finish’

 “‘The Daily News’ in a survey predicts that Mr. Roosevelt will probably win the very important New York State with a small majority, with a virtual ‘photo’ finish.”

-Therefore, it looks like this saying is less than 100 years old.
+In short, it looks like this saying is less than 100 years old.

 - This soccer match has gone back and forth the entire time.
 I think it will be a photo-finish.